 5.3.
 Kantian Philosophy of Practical Reason and 'Constructivism'.
 A couple of years ago, I published a long but selective study of John Skorupski's Domain of Reasons in Philosophical Quarterly that I called 'Spontaneity, Apriority, and Normative Truth'.
-If focused on the interaction between Skorupski's 'spontaneity' based epistemology of normativity and his non-naturalist metaphysics of normativity, which I don't think sit well with each other.
-While Skorupski's approach is Kantian in many ways, the book contains little discussion of the broadly constructivist Kantian approach found in writers like Korsgaard and Markovits.
-I argued that Skorupski's metaphysics should become Kantian in this further way if it is to sit well with his metaphysics.
+It focused on what I take to be the uncomfortable interaction between Skorupski's 'spontaneity'-based epistemology of normativity and his non-naturalist metaphysics of normativity.
+While Skorupski's approach is Kantian in many ways, the book contains little discussion of the constructivist Kantian approach found in writers like Korsgaard and Markovits.
+I argued that Skorupski's metaphysics should become Kantian in this further way if it is to sit well with his epistemology.

 6. Miscellaneous Work